 You may or may not need medical attention.
 It depends on the perseverance & permanence of the ringing along with other variables such as, how extreme the ringing is and what precipitated the buzzing ears in the beginning.
 In most cases the ringing in the ear may be more of a nuisance than a serious problem.
 The good thing about it is that it is not a disease but perhaps a warning about another condition in the ear canal.

 In today's noisy world it is very easy to damage the inner ear by being exposed to constant loud noise in our daily lives.
 It is thought that there are over thirty six million who suffer from a ringing in the ears.
 The condition is hard to describe as everyone will interpret the sounds differently but it can in some cases lead to insomnia.
+There are some who suffer with a 'chronic ringing' and some just hear mild sounds almost so low that they can sometimes block them out.

 The best way to avoid damaging your ears is to always wear ear plugs when attending a loud concert or show, and be aware of the dangers they do say prevention is better than a cure.
 Low Blood Pressure Ear Ringing